Hidden-Histories/Public-Resources/documentation/UsingPorPOIse.md

 ### Some terminology ([See also Glossary of Terms >>>](https://github.com/Hidden-Histories/Public-Resources/blob/master/documentation/ARpoiseGlossary.md#-hidden-histories-artists)):

 - **Layer:** An ARpoise "layer" is an individual AR experience or project.
-A single location in the real world can have multiple layers at exactly the same site, each of them a separate AR experience.
+A single location in the real world can have multiple layers at exactly the same site, each of them a separate AR layer.
 (This is like a channel on your TV or YouTube - you look at them in the same place, but they are completely separate programs.)
 When you stand at that site, the ARpoise and AR-vos apps will show you a list of layers available for you there.

-- **POI:** A "POI" (Point Of Interest) are the components that all together make up your AR experience (your layer).
-These can include 3D models, images, sounds etc.
+- **POI:** A layer consists of one or more "POIs" (Point Of Interest), the **prefabs** (prefabricated objects) and their settings that all together make up your AR experience.
+The prefabs can be 3D models, images, sounds etc. and their settings, such as location, scale, animations, etc.

-- **Geofencing:** Restricting the area in which a layer can be viewed in the ARpoise app.
+- **Geofencing:** This term means to restrict the physical part of the world in which a layer can be viewed in the ARpoise app.
 Right now this is about 200 meters (1/2 city block) around your "home base."
-For the final project, the admin will move this area to a location in Japantown.
+For the final project, the admin will move this area to a location in San Jose Japantown.

 .